marstonstudio/crossUserMedia/bugReports/angularMaterialThemeMinifyBug/README.md

 This is noted in [other angular documention]()https://docs.angularjs.org/tutorial/step_05)

 Is there a recommended way of setting theme colors that is minification friendly?

-It would be nice if this were noted in the Angular Material theme documentation too.
-I'm new to angular and I chased this for awhile before isolating root cause.